openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 The data that edX collects from student interactions has expanded over time to capture increasingly specific information, and continues to expand as we add new features to the platform.
-As a result, more data is available for courses that are running now, or that ran recently.
+As a result, more data is available for courses that are running now, or that ran recently, than for courses that ran in the past.
 Not all data for every value reported by edX Insights is available for every course run.

+In the following situations, data may not be available in edX Insights.

+* EdX changed the method used to track student enrollments on 3 December 2013.
+  For courses created in Studio prior to 4 December 2013, edX Insights reports enrollment activity beginning with the enrollment count on 3 December 2013.

+* For courses with a very small number of enrolled users, such as newly created courses, data for enrollment activity, enrollment geography, or both may not be available.

+* For courses that do not have any recorded student interactions, such as test courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement may not be available.
+>>>>>>> Additional error conditions.
+Fixes DOC-1063